shashankkatte/ts-playground/README.md

 However we looked at the annotation for the function variable, The left side of `=` sign.
 Now lets look at how we add annotations for the function itself the right side of `=` sign.

-Here's whats going on with functions and Typescript
+Here's whats going on with functions and TypeScript

-- **Type Annotation** - Code we add to tell Typescript what type of arguments a function will receive and what type of values it will return
+- **Type Annotation** - Code we add to tell TypeScript what type of arguments a function will receive and what type of values it will return

-- **Type Inference** - Typescript will to figure out what type of value a function will return.
+- **Type Inference** - TypeScript will to figure out what type of value a function will return.

 > The big difference here is we are no longer annotating a variable declaration, instead we are annotating the function itself.